 Analysis of the T Cell Receptor Repertoire

-I help to maintain and extend the capability of the Decombinator pipeline for the rapid identification and analysis of TCR sequences in next-generation sequencing data sets.
+The Decombinator pipeline is a toolkit for rapid identification and analysis of TCR sequences in next-generation sequencing datasets.

 Self-Assembling Collagen Architectures